 Coronaviruses usually spread through direct contact with an infected person.
 Researchers are still learning precisely how the new virus spreads from person to person.

-Coronaviruses in general are spread through close contact — a range of about three to six feet — and the virus is primarily spread through a sick person coughing or sneezing on someone.
+Coronaviruses in general are spread through close contact — a range of about 3 to 6 feet — and the virus is primarily spread through a sick person coughing or sneezing on someone.

 A person could also become infected through contact with the virus particles on a surface.
 If an infected person sneezes or coughs onto a surface, such as a countertop or doorknob, and another person touches that surface and then rubs his or her eyes or nose, for example, the latter may get sick.